The Best Free Things to Do This Week

-There is a band that changed your life.
-For writer Hanif Abdurraqib, that group was A Tribe Called Quest.
-For the poet and essayist’s third book, titled Go Ahead in the Rain: Notes to A Tribe Called Quest, he delves into how the hip-hop collective fits into the larger societal picture of music, fandom, and our nation as a whole, as well as how their work affected him on a personal level through his own stories and keen cultural observations.
+If you’re a fan of suspense novels, then the title of the book My Sister, the Serial Killer might be a little misleading.
+This quick Saturday afternoon read about sibling rivalry is a darkly humorous story, cleverly told by Nigerian author Oyinkan Braithwaite, that raises issues about moral and familial obligations.
+Grab a beer and enjoy the discussion around the latest selection of the First Draft Book Club with moderator Barbara VanDenburgh.

-Abdurraqib will be visiting Phoenix to discuss and sign copies of his latest work.
-The reading begins at 7 p.m. on Friday, February 22, at Changing Hands Phoenix, 300 West Camelback Road.
+Slice into this page-turner at 7 p.m. on Wednesday, February 27, at Changing Hands Phoenix, 300 West Camelback Road.
 This is a free event.
 For more information, visit changinghands.com.
 Jason Keil

 If you like this story, consider signing up for our email newsletters.